optimocha/speed-booster-pack/README.txt

 That's where Speed Booster Pack comes in: With its ever-evolving codebase, Speed Booster Pack aims to increase your site performance, page load times and PageSpeed (Lighthouse) scores!
 Optimocha, the company behind Speed Booster Pack, has a team with a pathological obsession for speed; so you can be sure that your site will be in good hands.

-### How to optimize PageSpeed scores with Speed Booster Pack
+### How to optimize PageSpeed Core Web Vitals metrics with Speed Booster Pack

 With our huge set of features, of course!